BTEC Higher National Certificate or Diploma in Healthcare Practice (Healthcare Management)

 - Letter from your employer confirming you are in suitable employment.

 After all the documents have been checked, the applicant must sit an entry test as part of the admissions process.
-If the test is passed, applicants are invited for an interview.
+If the interview is passed, applicants are invited to sit an English test.
 After the interview, all components of the process are considered, and the student will be informed of the decision, normally within 48 hours.

 Applicants to the HND Healthcare Practice programme should note that your employer must be willing to sign a Memorandum of Understanding (MoU) with the college so responsibilities and expectations are agreed and clear (more information about this can be found out by contacting the admin department).